MirkoDalmonte/MySondyGO-Release/README.md

 ✅ Bluetooth connection to smartphone
 ✅ Real-time data and telemetry visualization
 ✅ BLE support also for iOS (recent versions)
-✅ Firmware updatable directly from the app (Android devices only).
+✅ Firmware updatable directly from the app.

 ---